steppedreckoner/TowerDefense/ReadMe.txt

 -Rework Game update method so that enemies are drawn above towers, but AOEs are still above enemies.

--Clean up update method in Player class.
+-(PARTIAL) Clean up update method in Player class (maybe have methods for handling mouse and keyboard input).

 -Clean up isInRange methods.